Tourist using smartphone with mobile internet on a street in Berlin Germany.

 • messaging and social media

-Because international roaming can be expensive, many travelers search for the best way to get internet in Germany.
+Because international roaming can be expensive, many travelers search for the best way to get internet in Germany before departure.

-In this guide we explain the most common ways tourists stay connected while visiting Germany.
+This guide compares the most common ways tourists stay connected while visiting Germany in 2026.

 Mobile Networks in Germany

-Germany has several nationwide mobile networks offering reliable connectivity.
+Germany has several nationwide mobile networks offering reliable connectivity across major cities, airports, highways, and tourist destinations.

 The main operators include: